Explore your mortgage options

-In evaluating your request, the lender tells you they need to figure out if you can afford the monthly costs of homeownership, and then you hear a term you may not be familiar with: PITI.
+While evaluating your request, the lender tells you they need to figure out if you can afford the monthly costs of homeownership.
+Then, you hear a term you may not be familiar with: PITI.

 What Does PITI Stand For?

 PITI stands for principal, interest, taxes and insurance.
-It makes up your total monthly mortgage payment that helps determine if you qualify for a loan.
-While you may have roughly estimated the home price you could afford before you went to the bank, when all four of these costs get figured in, it can throw off your math.
+It makes up your total monthly mortgage payment and helps determine if you qualify for a loan.
+Taxes and insurance will vary based on the property and your credit history, which can impact your potential monthly payment.

 PITI is a big deal, especially if you’re a first-time home buyer.
 These combined costs can affect whether you’re approved for a mortgage.
 If the total PITI figure is too high, you may have to rethink how much home you can afford.

-PITI includes the combined costs a lender uses when calculating your expected mortgage payment.
-The total is an important figure since your lender uses it to determine your ability to repay the loan.
+PITI includes the combined costs a lender uses to calculate your expected mortgage payment.
+The total is an important figure, since your lender uses it to determine your ability to repay the loan.

-Conventional mortgage lenders typically aim for a PITI that’s no more than 28% of your monthly income.
+Conventional mortgage lenders typically aim for a PITI that’s no more than 25% – 28% of your monthly income.
 For example, if your income is $5,000 a month, 28% of that would be $1,400.
-If your proposed home mortgage has a PITI at or below $1,400, your income would be enough to qualify you for the loan.
+If your proposed home mortgage has a PITI at or below $1,400, your income may be enough to qualify you for the loan.

-If it’s a bit higher, say $1,450 or $1,500 a month, you might be able to get financing, but it may take a higher down payment or a longer repayment schedule.
+If it’s a bit higher, say $1,450 or $1,500 a month, you still might be able to get financing.
+However, it may require a higher down payment or a longer repayment schedule.

-Here’s a breakdown of the four PITI components that lenders look at:
+Here’s a breakdown of the four PITI components lenders look at:

 The principal is the amount of money you borrow to buy a house.
-It’s the price you pay for the home minus your down payment.
-This is by far the largest single component of a mortgage loan, and it has the biggest impact on how much house you can afford to buy.
+It’s the price you pay for the home, minus your down payment.
+This is by far the largest single component of a mortgage loan, and it has the biggest impact on how much house you can afford.

 Interest is the amount of money the lender charges you for a loan.
-When you borrow money to buy a home, the lender fronts you the cash right away, which is given to the seller.
-You’re expected to pay back the principal plus interest every month over a certain number of years.
+When you borrow money to buy a home, the lender fronts you the cash right away, which is then given to the seller.
+You’re expected to pay back the principal, plus interest, every month over a certain number of years.

 The interest rate you pay is based on various factors, such as the type of mortgage you apply for, the length of the loan and your credit score.
 The state of the economy and real estate market can also affect current mortgage interest rates.

 As the new homeowner, you’re responsible for paying property taxes through your county or local municipality.
-Many borrowers pay their taxes as part of their monthly mortgage payment, and sometimes it’s required, such as with Federal Housing Administration (FHA) loans.
+Many borrowers pay their taxes as part of their monthly mortgage payment, and sometimes it’s required – like with Federal Housing Administration (FHA) loans.

-Lenders include taxes in the PITI calculation so they know borrowers have enough income to cover this cost.
-This is important because not paying property taxes can result in a tax lien on the property or even foreclosure.
+Lenders include taxes in the PITI calculation, so they know borrowers have enough income to cover this cost.
+This is important because not paying property taxes can result in a tax lien on the property or foreclosure.

 Besides homeowners insurance, if you put less than 20% down, you’ll likely have to pay monthly mortgage insurance.
 This type of insurance protects the lender in case you default on the loan.

-Your lender will probably include the cost of homeowners insurance and mortgage insurance in their PITI calculation so they know you have sufficient income to make the payments.
+Your lender will likely include the cost of homeowners insurance and mortgage insurance in their PITI calculation, so they know you have sufficient income to make the payments.